 Prompt Relief Side Effects

-Generic Name: phenylephrine topical
+Generic name: phenylephrine topical

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 More about Prompt Relief (phenylephrine topical)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.